Niavelli/Vulnerable-Docker-VM/README.md

 https://docs.docker.com/engine/api/v1.30/

-OK, apperantly the server expose to us the docker deamon itself, so our first goal to reach any kind of control is fullfilled.
+OK, apperantly the server expose to us the docker deamon itself, so our first goal, to reach any kind of control, is fullfilled.

+Next, lets check this out.

 **A small side note**, for everyone who's not familiar with the docker API: Now we realize that we probably passed the main vulnerability: The docker deamon is the heart of this server and challenge - if we can send it commands - we won.
-So this is not really CTF per se, it is more kind of navigating ourself through the docker configuration and misconfiguration.
+So this is not really a CTF per se, it is more kind of navigating ourself through the docker configuration and misconfiguration.

-Next, lets check this out.

 ## Checking what we're dealing with
 This is my first time with the docker API but I do know a little bit about docker and docker commands, so let see if we can get anything special - lets try to get a list of the containers.
-I used Postman to send HTTP request:
+I used Postman to send HTTP requests:
 ```bash
 http://192.168.253.129:2375/containers/json
 ```